Eye checkup for children In Dubai | Eye doctor | Aster

 Unlike adults, most children who have never worn glasses before, cannot tell if their vision is normal or reduced, especially if they are less than 8 years of age.

 Children with serious visual problems are usually identified by either the parents or the teachers due to the difficulty they face in performing daily tasks at home and schools.
+Bring them to Aster Hospital, the best hospital in Dubai to provide treatment for these eye complications.

 But children with refractive errors or other minor treatable conditions which affect vision, usually do not have much difficulty in performing their daily tasks.